ZeroAssumptions/aide-de-camp/aide-de-camp-sqlite/README.md

 A SQLite backed implementation of the job Queue.

-NOTE: It is possible that a single job gets sent to two runners.
+**NOTE**: It is possible that a single job gets sent to two runners.
 This is due to SQLite lacking row locking and `BEGIN EXCLUSIVE TRANSACTION` not working well (it was very slow) for this use case.
 This is only an issue at high concurrency, in which case you probably don't want to use SQLite in the first place.
-In other words, this isn't "Exactly Once" kind of queue.
+In other words, this isn't “Exactly Once” kind of queue.

 ## Schema